top of page

 Hormonal changes, stress, poor sleep, and erratic meals all strain the digestive system.
 In TCM, this “Middle Jiao” — your digestive center — needs warmth, rhythm, and calm to function well.

-When we’re skipping meals, multitasking while eating, or staying in fight-or-flight mode all day, we deplete our Qi... and that depletion often shows up at night.
+When we skip meals, multitask while eating, or stay in fight-or-flight mode all day, we deplete our Qi.
+This depletion often shows up at night.

 TCM Lifestyle Tips to Curb Cravings